A Generalized Bandsplit Neural Network for Cinematic Audio Source Separation: RELATED WORK

-where $\hat{\mathbf{S}}_i $ is the estimate of $\mathbf{S}_i$, $\circ$ is elementwise multiplication with broadcasting if necessary, and $\mathbf{M}$ is the TF mask.
-Depending on the method, $\mathbf{M}$ may be binary, real-valued, or complex-valued, and has the same TF shape as $\mathbf{X}$, but may or may not be calculated separately for each channel.
-Although some works have further generalized the masking operation to include additive components \cite{Sharma2023EgocentricSuppression}, or more complex operations in speech enhancement and echo cancellation tasks \cite{Watcharasupat2022End-to-EndSuppression}, direct masking still remains the most common method of source extraction, particularly due to its direct connection with time-variant convolution operations in the time domain.
-Many different neural network architectures have been proposed to predict the TF masks.
-To name a few, Open-Unmix~\cite{Stoter2019Open-UnmixSeparation} uses three bidirectional LSTM layers to obtain a magnitude mask.
-In SepFormer~\cite{Subakan2021AttentionSeparation}, a transformer is applied to generate masks for speech separation, improving the performance while allowing parallel computing.
-TasNet~\cite{Luo2018TasNet:Separation} and Conv-TasNet~\cite{Luo2019Conv-TasNet:Separation} use masks on real-valued basis projections to allow real-time separation.
+Denote $\mathbf{X} \in \mathbb{C}^{C \times F \times T}$ as the STFT of $\mathbf{x}$, where $F$ is the number of non-redundant frequency bins and $T$ is the number of time frames.
+Similarly, denote $\mathbf{S}_i$ as the STFT of the $i$th target source.
+Most masking SS systems use some form of $\hat{\mathbf{S}}_i = \mathbf{X} \circ \mathbf{M}$, where $\hat{\mathbf{S}}_i $ is the estimate of $\mathbf{S}_i$, $\circ$ is elementwise multiplication with broadcasting, and $\mathbf{M}$ is the TF mask.
+Depending on the method, $\mathbf{M}$ may be binary, real-valued, or complex-valued, and has the same TF shape as $\mathbf{X}$, but may or may not be predicted separately for each channel.
+Although some works have generalized the masking operation to include additive components \cite{Sharma2023EgocentricSuppression} or more complex operations \cite{Watcharasupat2022End-to-EndSuppression}, direct masking still remains the most common method of source extraction, particularly due to its direct connection with time-variant convolution in the time domain.
+Many deep architectures have been proposed to predict the TF masks: Open-Unmix~\cite{Stoter2019Open-UnmixSeparation} used bidirectional LSTM (BiLSTM) to obtain a magnitude mask; SepFormer~\cite{Subakan2021AttentionSeparation} applied a transformer to predict masks for speech separation, improving the performance while allowing parallel computing; (Conv-)TasNet~\cite{Luo2018TasNet:Separation, Luo2019Conv-TasNet:Separation} used masks on real-valued basis projections to allow real-time separation.